iomatix/ioTools-X4Foundations/WebTool/Readme.md

 #### 2025-02

 - Introduced browsing module to explore files unpacked with XRCatTool scripts.
 The browser can browse through catalogs, open them in the browser, or via an external app.
-Windows default app is [XmlNotepad](https://microsoft.github.io/XmlNotepad/#install/) via [ClickOnce Installer](https://lovettsoftwarestorage.blob.core.windows.net/downloads/XmlNotepad/XmlNotepad.application), while other OS tries to use gedit.
+Windows default app is [XmlNotepad](https://microsoft.github.io/XmlNotepad/#install/) installed via [ClickOnce Installer](https://lovettsoftwarestorage.blob.core.windows.net/downloads/XmlNotepad/XmlNotepad.application), while other OS tries to use gedit.
 Users can set up the command during script initialization.